retrohun/bakefat/README.md

   specifying size *2G* or smaller, bakefat will use *FAT16* then.
 * Also for DOS 3.30--7.0 (and Windows 95 A == Windows 95 RTM) hard disk
   compatibility, don't specify *1FAT*. bakefat uses *2FAT* by default.
+* For DOS 3.30--4.01 compatibility, don't specify *RSC=* different from 1. bakefat uses *RSC=1* by default.
-* After creating the filesystem, to make it bootable, copy the kernel file *io.sys* (or *msbio.com*) first, before setting the volume label or creating any file or directory.
+* For DOS 3.30--8.0 compatibility, after creating the filesystem, to make it bootable, copy the kernel file io.sys* (or *msbio.com*) first, before setting the volume label or creating any file or directory.
+That's because DOS 3.30--4.01 expects a contiguous *io.sys*, starting at the earliest cluster, MS-DOS 3.30--6.22 and IBM PC DOS 3.30--7.1 expect the first 3 sectors of *io.sys* (or *ibmbio.com*) to be contiguous, and MS-DOS 7.0--8.0 expect the first 4 sectors of *io.sys* to be contiguous.
 The order of the subsequent files and directories doesn't matter.

 Most of the limitations below apply to DOS, Windows, ROM BIOS and MBR partitioning.